 You don’t want rodents defecating or urinating on the can.
 Remember, wash the outside of the can thoroughly before opening it.
 You never know where it’s been, and opening it can push contaminants into the can.

-What to Store, How Long to Store it
+What to Store in #10 Cans and How Long to Store Them

 There is no food with an unlimited shelf life.
 Of course, your canned food may not spoil quickly, but it will begin to lose its nutritional value over a prolonged period.
 Dried beans will also become harder to cook.